Learn more about our programs:

 JBBBSLA actively acknowledges and embraces the richness and full spectrum of the community.
 It is our commitment to create an environment where all voices will be heard and treated with respect.
 These standards are expected of our leadership, staff, and volunteers as JBBBSLA builds its diverse constituency with full acceptance, irrespective of gender, gender identity, gender expression, socioeconomic status, level of Jewish observance, race, ethnicity, and/or sexual orientation.

-Status: Full-time (38-hour work week), Non-Exempt Professional, Union Employee based in Los Angeles (combination of remote and office-based).
+Based in Los Angeles (combination of remote and office-based).

 Job Summary

 The Community Engagement Specialist (CES) position has a key, front-facing and collaborative role in the Youth Mentoring department as part of the enrollment team.
-The CES is an outside-the-box thinker with excellent interpersonal skills and insight, strong initiative, and a keen ability to leverage opportunities for multiple purposes.
-This position coordinates the pool of inquiries from initial outreach through interview assignment.
-They handle inquiries for all children and volunteers and conduct pre-screenings/orientations, providing preliminary impressions of each candidate’s suitability in this first stage of the assessment process.
+The CES has excellent interpersonal skills and insight.
+They handle inquiries for all children and volunteers and coordinate the pool of inquiries from initial outreach through interview assignment.
+This includes conducting individual pre-screenings and orientations as well as group Info Sessions, executing multiple volunteer screening elements, and documenting all processes and communication in our workflow/database.
+The CES provides professionally documented observations and accurate data regarding candidates’ suitability in this first stage of the assessment process and ensures a smooth transition of constituents to the next stage of enrollment.

 ESSENTIAL FUNCTIONS AND RESPONSIBILITIES